 The small Wyoming town of Opal was evacuated on Wednesday afternoon after there was an explosion, followed by a fire at a gas plant.

 Lincoln County spokesman Stephen Malik said that the evacuation of the roughly 100 residents was done out of an abundance of safety, reports USA Today.
-The fire was contained about three hours after it began, though it was not completely out yet.
+The fire was contained about three hours after it began.

 The small western town of Opal is about two-and-a-half hours away from Salt Lake City.

 Malik said, “Last information we have, there’s still no confirmed reports of any injuries, and we’ve evacuated the town of Opal as a precaution.”

 According to Fox 13, the explosion was at the Williams Gas Plant.
 The plant’s spokesperson said all employees were accounted for.